 How long does it take to get my power turned on?

 Many providers allow customers to schedule an electricity service start date, so you can crank your home’s air conditioner and turn up the tunes while you unload the moving truck.
+Even better – most Texas homes include a smart meter, so your provider can turn your electricity on without sending a technician out to your home.

 Who do I call if there’s a power failure?

 Call the transmission and delivery utility for your area.
 It’s responsible for delivering electricity to your home and maintaining the wires and other equipment that gest it there.
+Your utility company is determined based on where you live.
+In Texas, the utilities are CenterPoint Energy, Oncor, Texas-New Mexico Power, and AEP Texas.

 What happens when my plan ends?